100+ Feedback for manager examples and best practices that you should know

 Here are some creative and unique best practices for providing feedback to managers:

-When giving feedback, focus on being constructive.
+• Adopt a constructive approach: When you give feedback to the manager, focus on being constructive.
 Start with what the manager is doing well and acknowledge their strengths and achievements.
 This sets a positive tone for the conversation.

-Don't save feedback for annual reviews.
+• Offer ongoing feedback: Don't save feedback for annual reviews.
 Frequent, timely feedback is more valuable.
-Share both positive feedback when you witness great performance and constructive feedback when there's room for improvement.
+Share both positive feedback to managers when you witness great performance and constructive feedback when there's room for improvement.

 Additionally, it's essential to remember that giving feedback to managers is a two-way street.
 They should feel comfortable offering feedback to their teams and superiors as well.
 This fosters a culture of open communication, where everyone can learn from each other and grow professionally.